vda-lab/vda-lab.github.io/exercises/nosql-ex.md

 START n=node:node_auto_index(name="Inbev Belgium") RETURN n
 ```

-For a more extensive introduction to the Cypher language, see the video "Cypher for SQL Professionals" at http://www.neo4j.org/tracks/cypher_track_use
+For a more extensive introduction to the Cypher language, see the video "Cypher for SQL Professionals" at http://www.neo4j.org/tracks/cypher_track_use.
+A reference card can be found at http://docs.neo4j.org/refcard/2.0/

 As an exercise, do some simple queries using Cypher in the Console window: